eqlz/fsnd-linux-server-config/README.md

 On your local machine, generate a key pair: `ssh-keygen`

-Install publick key on server, as user `grader`:
+Install public key on server, as user `grader`:

 `touch .ssh/authorized_keys`